Oxlade family via Victoria

 Ancestry and family of Elizabeth Oxlade nee Shelley 1822-95

-William Wallace Shelley, pic at picturevictoria, arr Melb 1849 assisted from Brighton age 20 labourer, m 1850 Mary De'Rippe Redhead 1821-87, adopted Thomas Wallace Shelley d 1928 age 68.
-Initially WW Shelley was in business Queen st, Melb, from 1853 had general store cnr Simpson's rd (later name Victoria st) and James st, Richmond (later named Shelley st); mined at Ballarat; by 1859 publican North Richmond Hotel same location as store; Mayor of Richmond 1872, 1878; in England 1882; JP; by 1882 resided Charles st, Abbotsford; substantial local properties; d 1886, probate payments for mother Elizabeth 78 in England.
+William Wallace Shelley 1830-86 pic at picturevictoria, arr Melb 1849 assisted from Brighton, age 20 labourer, m 1850 Mary De'Rippe Redhead 1821-87, adopted Thomas Wallace Shelley d 1928 age 68.
+Initially W.W.
+Shelley was in business Queen st, Melb, from 1853 had general store cnr Simpson's rd (later name Victoria st) and James st, Richmond (later named Shelley st); mined at Ballarat; by 1859 publican North Richmond Hotel same location as store; Mayor of Richmond 1872, 1878; in England 1882; JP; by 1882 resided Charles st, Abbotsford; substantial local properties.
 (Sources incl People in Victoria 1882.)

-Clara Shelly arr Melb 1854 assisted from Middlesex age 21, domestic servant "gone with her brother to Richmond"; m Melb 1855 William Yorke Mitchell, several children; from 1858 at Ballarat; with dau Hannah b 1864 she returned to London, m Lambeth 1869 neighbour of her parents Thomas How apparently in Vic c1857; 1881 resided Lambeth, Thomas journeyman baker.
-Vic records have, as child of Clara, Thomas Mitchell b 1860 Ballarat; was he adopted son of WW Shelley and Mary?
+Clara Shelley 1832-1918 arr Melb 1854 domestic servant "gone with her brother to Richmond"; m Melb 1855 William Yorke Mitchell, several children; from 1858 at Ballarat; with dau Hannah b 1864 she returned to London, m Lambeth 1869 neighbour of her parents Thomas How apparently in Vic c1857; 1881 resided Lambeth, Thomas journeyman baker.
+A child of Clara, Thomas Mitchell, born 1860 Ballarat, probably was the adopted son of W.W.
+Shelley and Mary.

-Agnes Shelley arr Melb 1862 age 21, m 1864 William Nicholls who took North Richmond Hotel c1882 and by 1889 had Friendly Societies Hotel, Langridge st, Abbotsford (now Carringbush Hotel).
-Agnes d there 1890.
+Agnes Shelley 1841-90 arr Melb 1862 m 1864 William Nicholls who took North Richmond Hotel c1882 and by 1889 Friendly Societies Hotel, Langridge st, Abbotsford (now Carringbush Hotel).
 Several children d infancy.
+Agnes in her will mentioned her brothers and sisters including Elizabeth Oxlade at Ballarat.

 Children & some further descendants of Ben Oxlade and Elizabeth nee Shelley